 How to Get the Pattern:

 The pattern is available now in the Shop.
 Just click here to take you to our pattern shop.
-Right now it’s in PDF format.
-We are in the process of printing the patterns now and expect them to arrive sometime in August.
+It is available in PDF and Print Format:

 If you are outside of the United States, please use THIS link to purchase in our Etsy shop.